How to Apply

 3. The Duolingo English Test is an online English proficiency test that can be taken on demand in one hour (requires computer with camera, microphone, speakers, internet connection).
 It involves an adaptive test via a graded section that evaluates applicants’ reading, writing, speaking, and listening skills (45 mins) and a video interview recording answers to open-ended questions (10 mins).
 Certified results are available within 48 hours of the test session.
 For more information, please visit Duolingo’s website.
 A minimum Duolingo total score of 120 is required.
 Applicants must share their Duolingo test results either by uploading them as a PDF in their online application or by sending the test results in PDF format to the Graduate Administrator for the admitting program.

 The online application requires applicants to self-report their ‘Standardized Test’ (i.e. TOEFL, IELTS).
-Applicants must upload a document of their English language proficiency as ‘Optional Document for English Proficiency Exam’.
+Applicants must upload their PDF scorecard of their English language proficiency as ‘Optional Document for English Proficiency Exam’.
 This would include the IELTS and Duolingo scores.
 The University of Pittsburgh currently receives official TOEFL scores through a batch process (details explained in TOEFL results below).
 The applicant must request that their official scores for TOEFL and Duolingo to be sent to the University of Pittsburgh, Dietrich School of Arts and Sciences.

 • Upon learning of your decision in response to our offer, we will forward your information to the Office of International Services (OIS).
 At that point, you will be contacted by OIS directly on how to submit any financial documentation, if applicable.
 More information to become familiar with OIS's financial requirements can be found HERE.
 Becoming familiar with this document will expedite the process for visa documents, once admitted.